cylc/cylc-doc/src/user-guide/running-suites.rst

 functionality is controlled by the :cylc:conf:`[scheduling]runahead limit` which can be set to either:

-* A number of consecuative cycles.
+* A number of consecutive cycles.
 * Or a time interval between the oldest and newest cycles.

-A low runhead limit can prevent Cylc from interleaving cycles, but it will not stall a suite unless it fails to extend out past a future trigger (see :ref:`InterCyclePointTriggers`).
+A low runahead limit can prevent Cylc from interleaving cycles, but it will not stall a suite unless it fails to extend out past a future trigger (see :ref:`InterCyclePointTriggers`).